 The heat pump works by taking the heat in the air and absorbing it into a fluid within the unit.
 The fluid is then compressed — which raises its temperature — and pushed into radiators or underfloor heaters to heat the property.

-As a result, air heat source pumps are semi-renewable and can save you money (see below for air to air heat pump prices and costs), but crucially they are also very low maintenance and don't need fuel deliveries to run.
+As a result, domestic air source heat pumps are semi-renewable and can save you money, but crucially they are also very low maintenance and don't need fuel deliveries to run.

 Likewise, as the unit heats air at a lower temperature than conventional systems, it works best in well-insulated homes with effective insulation and draught-proofing.
 It also sits outside the property, so you need some free space for it to be attached to the wall or ground.